 – All rooms have inside bathroom, AC, Fan and Cable TV.

 Mom’s Guesthouse (not to be confused with another guesthouse called Mommy’s) has 17 rooms – some with AC.
 This guesthouse is located near Bayon Address.
 “Mom” runs this – and she is always around.
-Prices run from $5 to $20/night/room.
 Phone Number (855) 063 964037 –

 Baca Smiley’s Guesthouse is located at close somewhat close to the intersection of Road 6a and Sivatha Road on a small dirt road.
 This hotel is very nicely furnished, clean, comfortable and quite inexpensive.
 If you arrive early try for a room near the main reception area as they are quiet and you don’t have to walk all the way to the back of the hotel.

 Smiley’s is very easily recognized by the large painted “smiley’ face on the front of the hotel!
-Rooms run between $5 and $12 per night depending on whether you have AC or a TV in your room.
-A restaurant is on site situated a little ways behind the main lobby – they have just average food.
+Rooms vary in price depending on whether AC or a TV is included.
+A restaurant is on site situated a little ways behind the main lobby – the food is just average.
 If you eat here, give them your room number and the cost will appear on your final bill when you checkout.
 The staff is attentive to your needs – they will arrange transportation and can answer many of the questions tourists might have.

 Victory Guesthouse is located on the main road that from Poipet to Siem Reap – as you enter Siem Reap it is located on the right hand side of the road.
 The rooms are simple, clean and comfortable.
-For about $10/night for an Air conditioned room, or $4 to $5/night for a non air conditioned room, you can’t go wrong.
 Hangtap Tours deposits tourists fresh from the Poipet border here.

 The problem with this hotel is not the rooms but with the owner and staff.
 I arrived to look over the rooms at night and was told that it is not safe to walk around the town of Siem Reap at night – so I should just stay at this hotel.
 All the guide books I have read say Siem Reap is quite safe to walk around at night – I walked around at night for several nights and never felt uncomfortable.